rokane/gcp-certificate-notes/cloud-architect/017-case-studies.md

      * Expose data for future analytics with BigQuery External Table
    * Use GPU processing to render graphics server side for multi platform support
    * Support eventual migration of legacy games to new platform
+     * Ability to containerise and run on new platform

 7. Current environment / translated to GCP
    * Recently started migrating to GCP